Tips

 Before we start, here's what you need to have ready:

-How to Import design from Figma to Framer
+How to Import from Figma to Framer

 If you prefer a video explanation on how to do it, Framer has a video you can follow.